AnyDesk Security Breach 2024: What Actually Happened

 Strengths: Unlimited unattended agents from Standard tier, session video recording, native integration with ConnectWise PSA/RMM, white-labeling available.

-Security record: In February 2024 — the same week as the AnyDesk breach — ConnectWise disclosed CVE-2024-1709, a CVSS 10.0 authentication bypass vulnerability.
+Security record: In February 2024 — the same week as the AnyDesk breach — ConnectWise disclosed CVE-2024-1709, a CVSS 10.0 (Source: NIST NVD) authentication bypass vulnerability.
 The patch was released rapidly.
 There's no confirmed mass exploitation or customer data breach from this CVE.
 ConnectWise's speed in disclosure and patching should be noted fairly — this is how responsible disclosure is supposed to work.

 Best for: High-volume MSPs, enterprise IT teams embedded in the ConnectWise ecosystem.